 More Creativity and Fulfillment

 Creativity, just like anything else, is a skill.
 As kids, we often take dancing, painting, drama, and music classes, all to develop our creativity.
 But adults often forget that it can be honed like any other skill and just brush artistic assignments off, saying, ‘I’m not a creative person.’
 But creativity is not to be reserved for drama majors only.
 Most jobs require creative solutions, whether you’re working with people or in science.
 And now is the perfect time to let your creative side flourish.
 Picking up a creative hobby will help you bring out your creative traits.
 If you like sewing, try making clothes for yourself or stuffed toys for your siblings.
 Some things, like basic creative writing, do not require that much skill or have a gentle learning curve.
 Even sewing can be done with no equipment, just thread, needle, and some fabric.
 You don’t have to start a complicated project at once, like sewing a corset.
 Start small and sew a pair of PJs or tailor your old clothes to fit you better.
 Not only will this give you a creative outlet, but you will also end up with unique pieces you can share with others.
 Another great hobby to try is gardening, as it will calm you down and allow you to interact with nature.

 Better Time Management

 You are more than just a good student.
 And having a hobby can help you remember that.
 Many young people struggle with developing a positive self-image, or any self-image, for that matter.
 We see ourselves as students, sons and daughters, maybe workers, but nothing more.
 In reality, we are all extremely complex individuals, and picking up a hobby can help you internalize that thought.
 When you learn something new, for example, how to draw, garden, or dance, there’s lots of additional knowledge that you get along with it.
 With drawing, you also study color theory; with gardening, you might learn how to analyze soil, germinate seeds, or even build planters.
 And with dancing, you change your entire body, become fitter and energized, and coordinate your movements better.
 All those additional skills can help you uncover deeper layers of your personality.
 With time, you will get to know yourself better and become more confident in your skills and craft.
 That affects your entire life.
 With confidence comes the notion that your grades are not everything.
 You stop blaming yourself if you see a professor being unfair to you and deal with failure and imperfection much easier.

-Having a creative outlet can really change your life.
+Having a creative outlet can change your life.
 Reduced stress, improved creativity, better time management, and self-actualization are all skills that you can develop separately.
 But with having a hobby, they sort of come in a bundle.
 And together with those, you also get better grades.
 Of course, there are conditions.
 You cannot spend hours on your hobby instead of doing homework and expect your school performance to get better.
 But productive procrastination, dealing with your emotions, and internalizing your skills by having a hobby are all great ways to feel better about yourself.
 You can also post your progress on social media and have your followers support you, which is always a plus.
 Next up, you may want to explore a guide on how to make math more exciting for learners.